oasis-tcs/openc2-apsc-stateless-packet-filter/oc2slpf-v1.0-wip.md

 All OpenC2 Consumers that are conformant to this specification MUST satisfy Conformance Clause 12 and MAY satisfy one or more of Conformance Clauses 13 through 22.

 ### 3.2.1 Conformance Clause 12: Baseline OpenC2 Consumer
-An OpenC2 Consumer satisifies Baseline OpenC2 Consumer conformance if:
+An OpenC2 Consumer satisfies Baseline OpenC2 Consumer conformance if:
 * 3.2.1.1 **MUST** support JSON serialization of OpenC2 commands that are syntactically valid in accordance with the property tables presented in Section 2.1.
 * 3.2.1.2 All serializations **MUST** be implemented in a manner such that the serialization validates against and provides a one-to-one mapping to the property tables in section 2.1 of this specification.
 * 3.2.1.3 **MUST** support the use of a Transfer Specification that is capable of delivering authenticated, ordered, lossless and uniquely identified OpenC2 messages.